irisiflimsi/generalized-visibility-algorithm/README.md

 One final note on the terms _right_ and _left_.
 They are meant regarding the direction of the rotation taking place.
 If speaking of the potential rotation point itself, the other potential rotation point is intended, i.e. only $c_i$ and $p_i$.
 In case of points in $(c_i,p_i)$, the points right regarding $p_i$ are left regarding $c_i$ and vice versa.

-We need to prove that the position listing is complete, the algorithm terminates, and that the union of all triangles is the entirety of $V(C)$.
+We need to prove that the position listing is complete, the algorithm terminates, and that the union of all triangles V'(C) is the entirety of $V(C)$.

 ## Completeness